timholy/PositiveFactorizations.jl/README.md

 for justification; briefly, the idea of a small correction conflates large negative eigenvalues with numerical roundoff error, which (when stated that way) seems like a puzzling choice.
-In contrast, this package provides methods that are closer in spirit to taking the absolute value of the eigenvalues (for a diagonal matrix, this would be twice the size of the correction in GMW81), and setting any "tiny" eigenvalues (those consistent with roundoff error) to 1.
+In contrast, this package provides methods that are largely equivalent to taking the absolute value of the diagonals D in an LDLT factorization, and setting any "tiny" diagonals (those consistent with roundoff error) to 1.
+For a diagonal matrix with some entries negative, this results in approximately twice the correction used in GMW81.

 ## Usage